konsumer/wequ/README.md

 cat file.json | wequ '{ title: "COOL" }'
 ```

-THe syntax is javascript, in a string.
+The syntax is javascript, in a string. stdin data should be JSON.

 ### installation